arcayn/rpg-econbot/README.md

 [![Dependencies: Up to date](https://david-dm.org/arcayn/rpg-econbot.svg)](https://david-dm.org/arcayn/rpg-econbot) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Discord app written in node I built for use in tabletop RPG campaigns.
-A little unreliable at the moment but is in early stages of development.
-The main progress will be in catching errors so it doesn't fail silently/corrupt data files.
+Still InDev, any suggestions/ found bugs welcome!

 Designed to work well with (and make up for features not found in) Avrae and other similar bots.
 To deploy on your own server:
  - clone the repo onto your server